arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 ### Grunt

 Grunt is a build tool similar to Gulp.
-At one point, Grunt was the common build tool, but it has since became Pulp and Gulp.
+At one point, Grunt was the common build tool for PureScript, but it has since became Pulp and Gulp.
 Grunt is no longer used to build PureScript code.

 If you are interested, here is an [article](https://medium.com/@preslavrachev/gulp-vs-grunt-why-one-why-the-other-f5d3b398edc4#.p71z2qybh)